onsi/ginkgo/docs/index.md

 > Note, you should not call `RunSpecs` more than once in your test suite.
 Ginkgo will exit with an error if you attempt to do so - use `--repeat` or `--until-it-fails` instead.

 It is strongly recommended that flakey tests be identified quickly and fixed.
 Sometimes, however, flakey tests can't be prevented and retries are necessary.
 The `ginkgo` CLI supports this at a global level with `ginkgo --flake-attempts=N`.
-Any individual test that fails will be rerun up-to `N` times.
+Any individual test that fails will be run up-to `N` times.
 If it succeeds in any of those tries the test suite is considered successful.
+For a more granular approach you can decorate individual tests or test containers with [the `FlakeAttempts(N)` decoration](#the-flakeattempts-decoration)

 ### Parallel Specs